ibiofab/COPIES/README.md

 ```
 python code/main.py -g s288c/GCF_000146045.2_R64_genomic.fna -t s288c/GCF_000146045.2_R64_feature_table.txt -p NGG -o 3prime -l 20 -sl 10 --edit_dist 6 --intspace 350 -out s288c/output.csv --distal_end_len 10000 -hr_l 50 --protein_file s288c/GCF_000146045.2_R64_protein.faa
 ```

-#### Web Interface
-You can also use `CRISPR-COPIES` through our web interface.
-Visit us at [CRISPR-COPIES](https://biofoundry.web.illinois.edu/copies/).

-Note: We have restricted the web interface to prokaryotic and small eukaryotic genomes.
-We advise you to use our command line option for genomes greater than 120 Mb in size as significant time and computation resources are required.

 ### Documentation